What if you could have all of the benefits of Medicare, plus the benefits that come with private insurance? With a Medicare Advantage plan, you can.

 - MSA.
 A Medical Savings Account plan combines a high-deductible plan with a bank account where money is deposited by Medicare to be used for health care services.

 Medicare Advantage: The Plans

-In addition to the new plan offerings, some new insurance providers joined the Medicare Advantage market for 2016.
-Medicare beneficiaries had an average of 19 plans to choose from for 2016.
+In addition to the new plan offerings, 13 new insurance providers joined the Medicare Advantage market for 2020.
+Medicare beneficiaries have an average of 28 plans to choose from for 2020.

 Medicare Advantage plans are rated by the federal government on a scale of one to five stars based on measures such as quality of care, accessibility and customer satisfaction ratings.